iomesh/docs/docs/iomesh-operation/cluster-operations.md

 ### Meta Server

 IOMesh Meta Server is the place to store the meta data of the whole cluster.
 Include data replicas infomation, recover control etc.
+#### Scale up

-So highly _recommanded_ run 3 meta server in production environment on different node for HA.
+Highly _recommanded_ run 3 meta server in production environment on different node for HA.
 If you just deployed just 1 meta server before for tryout.
 Now you can follow the steps to scale up the meta server.

 1. Prepare hostpath dir